pasquale90/pasquale90/README.md

-# Hi there 👋 Welcome to my page!
+# Hi there 👋 Welcome to my page! ✨

-✨ I’m a developer passionate about building audio applications, always open to interesting new initiatives! 🎶 💻 ✨

-🚀 Feel free to check out my projects below! 👇
+I'm a software engineer passionate about building audio applications, combining my love for music and programming.
+Although this journey can be quite challenging, I’m excited about the profound impact music can have on people's well-being, and not to mention, the potential social benefits.

+My professional interests involve **C**, **C++**, and **Python**, primarily working in **Linux** environments.
+I am acquainted with **Data Structures**, **Algorithms**, **Digital Signal Processing**, and **Machine Learning**.
+Having contributed to various stages of development, I have experience with **UML design**, **Testing**, **Continuous Integration**, **Dockerizing**, and using various tools to improve workflows.
+More details, you can be found in my [CV](https://drive.google.com/file/d/1jfbuyEujN-_3lNRbRiovhBVjs0aU3zwr/view?usp=sharing) 📄

+Currently, I’m exploring **JUCE** and **ONNX**, and in the future, I’m looking to expand into **Cross-Platform Development** and **RTOS**.

+🚀 If you're interested in collaborating or have a potential opportunity in mind, feel free to reach out.
+If you're just browsing and enjoy my work, I’d love to hear your thoughts or see you star my projects below! 👇

-## 🏆 Featured Projects:
+## 🏆 Featured Projects 🖥️

 **[Interactive Audio Visualizer](https://github.com/pasquale90/interactive-audio-visualizer)**: Bringing Sound to Life with Interactive Real-Time Audio-Visual Experience